What Is a 457(b)?

 Can I borrow from my 457(b)?

 Some plan sponsors may allow you to take a loan from your retirement account.
 The first logical step is to be sure that your employer allows such an action.
-If you are able, the Internal Revenue Service (IRS) limits the amount you can take to the lesser of 50% of your total balance or $50,000.
+If you are able, the Internal Revenue Service (IRS) limits the amount you can take to the lesser of 50% of your vested account balance or $50,000.

 Can I roll a 457(b) into a 401(k)?